RedHatInsights/consoledot-go-starter-app/README.md

 Once the script is complete there are some manual steps you'll need to perform as well.
 Don't worry, they're not bad.
 * Change this README to what makes sense for your project
 * Change LICENSE to what make sense for your project
+* Once you've integrated auth remove the whitelist paths from the ClowdApp public webService